Active: A member of a Greek letter organization who has been formally initiated by their chapter.

 New Member Educator: The individual who is the liaison between the new members and the chapter.
 This individual is responsible for implementing and monitoring the new member program and preparing the new members for initiation.

 National Pan-Hellenic Council (NPHC): a national council body composed of the nine historically, predominantly African American Greek letter organizations at both the college and alumni level.
-Tech has seven of the nine represented on campus.
+Georgia Tech has seven of the nine NPHC chapters represented on campus.

-Neo/Neophyte: term used by NPHC/MGC organizations; similar to “New Member.”
+Neo/Neophyte: A term used by NPHC/MGC organizations; similar to “New Member.”

-Panhellenic Exec: The members of Panhellenic Exec lead the Tech Collegiate Panhellenic Council.
-They are sorority members who have disaffiliated during Recruitment to oversee the process.
+Panhellenic Exec: The members of Panhellenic Exec lead the Georgia Tech Collegiate Panhellenic Council.
+They are sorority members who will also disaffiliate during primary recruitment to help oversee the process.
 Look for members of Panhellenic Exec throughout recruitment!

-Probate: a new member presentation where the newest members of NPHC/MGC chapters present history, reveal who they are and often step or stroll.
+Probate: A new member presentation where the newest members of an NPHC/MGC chapter presents the history of their organization and pays tribute to their founders and prophytes, ultimately to reveal who they are and often step or stroll.